matuteiglesias/journal/content/Dev/2025-03-13_Enhanced_Pagination_with_Zero-Padding_in_Hugo.md

 - Implemented zero-padding for pagination titles dynamically in Hugo.
 - Fixed `printf` formatting issues in `pagination.html` using `safeHTMLAttr` and `safeURL`.
 - Resolved context mismatch errors in Hugo's pagination partials.
-- Developed a robust solution for extracting and formatting numeric parts from titles with [[error handling]].
+- Developed a robust solution for extracting and formatting numeric parts from titles with error handling.

 ### Achievements
 - Successfully implemented zero-padded pagination in Hugo, ensuring correct numerical sorting and display.
-- Enhanced [[error handling]] and formatting robustness for pagination titles.
+- Enhanced error handling and formatting robustness for pagination titles.

 ### Pending Tasks
 - Review and test the pagination implementation on different Hugo sites to ensure consistency and reliability across various contexts.